latolukasz/beeorm-doc/docs/guide/cached_queries.md

 </code-block>
 </code-group>

-Of course, you can also ask for another page but with one condition - BeeORM allows caching max *50 000* rows.
-If you skip pager all rows will be returned but no more than 50 000:
+You can also request a different page, but keep in mind that BeeORM only allows caching a maximum of 50,000 rows.
+If you skip the pager, all rows will be returned, but no more than 50,000.

 ```go
 // LIMIT 100,100